 Being a support crew is not always easy.
 There can be long periods of inactivity interspersed with hectic preparation and gear sorting.
 There can be long drives and sometimes a lack of sleep.

 Important Note: Dogs allowed are not permitted to accompany the support crew on the course.
-Much of the land, including many TA’s is private or under Iwi or Department of Conservation management/ownership, therefore, dogs are not permitted at any time.
+Much of the land, including many TA’s is private or Department of Conservation management, therefore, dogs are not permitted at any time.

 If you are looking for or, are keen to be part of a Support Crew, please visit the Team & Support Crew Finder Page or sign up to register your interest.